TommasoBendinelli/combo/README.md

 # Combo - Concatenate Files

 ## Description
-Combo is a Visual Studio Code extension that allows you to concatenate multiple files into a single text file.
-It now supports handling image files and saves the concatenated output as a temporary file for easy viewing.
+Combo is a Visual Studio Code extension that allows you to concatenate multiple files into a single text file, copy concatenated content to the clipboard, and copy folder structures.
+It handles various file types, including image files, and provides a progress indicator during the concatenation process.

 ## Features
 - Concatenate multiple files and folders into a single text file
+- Copy concatenated content of selected files and folders to clipboard
+- Copy folder structure of selected directories
 - Automatically handles image files by including their names without content
-- Saves the concatenated output as a temporary file
+- Saves the concatenated output as a temporary file and opens it in VS Code
-- Opens the concatenated file in VS Code for immediate viewing
-- Copy concatenated content to clipboard
-- Copy folder structure of selected directories
+- Displays a progress indicator during concatenation
+- Works with both individual files and entire directories

 ## Usage
-1. Select the files or folders you want to concatenate in the VS Code file explorer.
+1. Select the files or folders you want to work with in the VS Code file explorer.
 2. Right-click and choose one of the following options from the context menu:
-   - "Concatenate Files": Creates a temporary file with concatenated content
+   - "Concatenate Files": Creates a temporary file with concatenated content and opens it in VS Code
    - "Copy Concatenated Files": Copies the concatenated content to clipboard
-   - "Copy Folder Structure": Copies the folder structure of selected directories
+   - "Copy Folder Structure": Copies the folder structure of selected directories to clipboard
-3. For "Concatenate Files", the extension will create a temporary file and open it in VS Code.

 ## Installation
 1. Install the extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/).